-^{} Capital outlay for budget purposes reflects the entire project; but actual amount reflects expenditures incurred during the fiscal year.
+\ Capital outlay for budget purposes reflects the entire project; but actual amount reflects expenditures incurred during the fiscal year.
+For FY2020, all Sales tax revenue was recorded on the Debt Service Fund to cover the debt service payments.

-SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES BUDGET AND ACTUAL - DEBT SERVICE FUND FOR THE YEAR ENDED JUNE 30, 2019
+SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES BUDGET AND ACTUAL - DEBT SERVICE FUND FOR THE YEAR ENDED JUNE 30,2020